Windows 10 Power Options and Intune – we do see a few queries in the community space on this topic.

 - Set “Put the computer to sleep” to Never and Never

-The first two settings are possible via a custom OMA-URI profile utilizing the Policy CSP.
-However, for the 3rd requirement, I could not figure out any node of PolicyCSP /Power that seems to help me achieve the goal.
-As such the decision to fall back to PowerShell.
+Assessment: The first two settings are possible via a custom OMA-URI profile utilizing the Policy CSP.
+However, for the 3rd requirement, I could not figure out any node of PolicyCSP /Power that seemed to help me achieve the goal, so I decided to fall back to PowerShell.

-Uncheck “Turn on Fast Startup” requires a registry edit to set the DWORD
+Building the Script: Uncheck “Turn on Fast Startup” requires a registry edit to set the

 value of reg_key HiberbootEnabled